Check procs¶

 --status {dead,disk-sleep,idle,locked,parked,running,sleeping,stopped,suspended,tracing-stop,waiting,wake-kill,waking,zombie}

-status.
+Filter by process status.
 Default: None

-matches USERNAME as a regular expression (case-
+--username USERNAME Filter by user name using a regular expression (case-

 insensitive).
 Example: `--username="^(apache|www-